autonomouse/weeblclient/docs/usage.md

 These commands will build on each other, so best do this all in one ipython session.

+weebl is designed so a single instance can capture results from multiple test environments.
+These environments are modeled via the "Environments" model.

+You can add a new environment via the admin interface in the weebl UI (accessible from the dropdown box when you hover over your username in the top right.)

+You can get your apikey by viewing the user table in the admin interface, or by viewing the source on any page in weebl.
+It shows up near the string "data.apikey".

 ## Set your credentials
 ```
 UUID = '<uuid>' # the uuid of the environment you are connecting to, so you don't do silly things